MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 <!--more-->

-In short the few questions I went through:
+In short, here the few questions I went through.
+By the way, Probably you can notice that those questions go from theory to practice.
   - Why ?
   - Where ?
   - Which Techno ?
   - Which Theme ?

-Probably you can notice that those questions go from theory to practice.

-### Why ?
+# Why ?

 Why would you like a blog ?
-Looking at "Why would you like a blog" will lead you to conclusion that is good for your bisness.
-You need to be visible on the net to increase you .
-Recently, I was listening a guy on Youtube which critized the
+Search with google "Why would you like a blog" will lead you to conclusion that is good for your bisness.
+You need to be visible on the net to increase you credibility as an expert and so on.
+Nonetheless, I was recently listening a guy on Youtube who critized blogs for good reasons.
+Everybody is doing it.
+At the end, everybody start it but nobody keep up writing articles.
+It ends looking as a poor vitrin of yourself, and for good reasons, if you do not fuel your blog with regular new articles.
+Anyway; this guy end up showing some interestind blogs with unexpected content and remember us that it's still worth it.
+And you are bloging ?

+So in my case, first it's an exercice.
+Due to my IT job, I need to see how does it work.
+What are the possibilities and techno available for it.
+Second, I wanted a place with multiple purpose.
+A place for article about my though like this one but also a place to centralize my documentation.Longtime ago, when I started in IT and did not know what I was doing and I simply took notes in OneNote.
+For technical notes, that's not the best.
+No versioning, no code highlight, and proprietary software.
+Sharing some notes, also ask extra effort to export in word before to send.
+Along the years, my personal notes were growing and always.
+First I add the idea to move everything in markdown have an mdBook, but that's would only for a documentation solution...

-### Where to host the Blog ?
+# Where to host the Blog ?

 Of course, I first thought about self hosting on VPS but to much hassle when there is much easier options.
 Like Hubspot